How To Get Your Music on Pandora

 Facts About Pandora

-With 64+ million active users and over 13 billion customized radio stations created by users and moderators, Pandora is one of the leading music discovery platforms in the United States providing personalized music experiences via customized radio stations based on a users favorite artists and preferred genres.
+With around 50 million active users and billions of customized radio stations created by users and moderators, Pandora is one of the leading music discovery platforms in the United States providing personalized music experiences via customized radio stations based on a users favorite artists and preferred genres.

 Pandora offers three models for its users: